marcelauliano/cobionts/First_try.md

 # Step 2: Identifying co-bionts possible reads:
 # Wolbachia
-I've downloaded a number of 16S
+I've downloaded 54 sequences of 16S wolbachia endosymbionts of various organisms from ENA, created an aligment from them with clustalw and have input it to a nhmmer search against all IlPhaBuce1 PacBio reads.

+`nhmmer --cpu 30 --tblout <output.tbl> <all.HiFi.fasta>`